 1. Information about Life in Canada

-Settlement services in Canada provide insights about life in Canada.
+Settlement services in Canada provide insights into life in Canada.
 For example, the Canadian healthcare system differs across provinces.
 So settlement workers will explain the healthcare system to you.
 A settlement agency can help you apply for a health provincial health card, and a social insurance number, and find a family physician.

 Settlement agencies also have information about neighbourhoods in many cities.
 So they can help you look for housing to suit your needs and budget.
 This is helpful because rental costs vary according to the: